|(a) An investigation conducted under this subchapter

 shall include the following investigative steps unless the allegations

-of child abuse and neglect can be clearly confirmed or ruled-out without
+of child abuse and neglect can be clearly ruled-out without taking

 (1) Obtain a full statement of the allegation from